SaiSatwikReddy07/Evalu8/README.md

 2. [Student portal](#student-portal)
 3. [Admin portal](#admin-portal)

-The work that is yet to be completed is discussed in detail in the [Work to do](#work-to-do) section of this documentation.

 The data preparation for this project was a hectic task.
 We had to follow a set of strict instructions.
 We recommend you to go through the [instructions](static/assets/FA_INSTRUCTIONS.pdf) before anything.
  <br><br>